flask-api/flask-api/README.md

 ## Credits

-To stay up to date with progress on Flask API, follow Tom Christie on twitter, [here][tomchristie].
+To stay up to date with progress on Flask API, follow [Tom Christie on twitter][tomchristie].

 Many thanks to [Nicolas Clairon][nicolas-clarion] for making the `flask_api` PyPI package available.